|Valley Fever (Coccidioidomycosis)||5%||Ruled out|

 Possible responses:→ There is significant pain / don't know

 → Yes, slight pressure with no/slight pain

-→ Yes, definite pressure with no/slight pain
+→ Yes, significant pressure with no/slight pain

 Enlarged Spleen also suggests the following possibilities: